OPCFoundation/UA-.NETStandard-Samples/README.md

 ## For more information and license terms, see [here](http://opcfoundation.github.io/UA-.NETStandard).

 ## Features included
-1. Sample Servers and Clients, including all required controls, for .Net 4.6, .NetCore 2.0 and UWP.
+1. Sample Servers and Clients, including all required controls, for .NET 4.6.2, .NET Core >= 2.1, and UWP.
 2. Sessions (including UI support in the samples).
 3. Subscriptions (including UI support in the samples).
 4. OPC UA [Aggregation Server](Workshop/Aggregation/README.md).